addyosmani/backbone-fundamentals/backbone-fundamentals.md

 In our Todo application, a Controller would be responsible for handling changes the user made in the edit View for a particular Todo, updating a specific Todo Model when a user has finished editing.

 It's with Controllers that most JavaScript MVC frameworks depart from the traditional interpretation of the MVC pattern.
-The reasons for this vary, but in my opinion, Javascript framework authors likely initially looked at server-side interpretations of MVC (such as Ruby on Rails), realized that the approach didn't translate 1:1 on the client-side, and so re-interpreted the C in MVC to solve their state management problem.
+The reasons for this vary, but in my opinion, JavaScript framework authors likely initially looked at server-side interpretations of MVC (such as Ruby on Rails), realized that the approach didn't translate 1:1 on the client-side, and so re-interpreted the C in MVC to solve their state management problem.
 This was a clever approach, but it can make it hard for developers coming to MVC for the first time to understand both the classical MVC pattern and the "proper" role of Controllers in other JavaScript frameworks.

 So does Backbone.js have Controllers?
 Not really.
 Backbone's Views typically contain "Controller" logic, and Routers are used to help manage application state, but neither are true Controllers according to classical MVC.